ShujiaHuang/basevar/README.md

 # )
 ```

-then type `cmake .. && make` again in `build` folder to contiune the following processes.
+then type `cmake .. && make` again in `build` folder to contiune the processes.

 ### Method 2.
 Manually install processes (Optional)